qinangao/the-wild-oasis/README.md

 - **Settings:** Customise application preferences to suit your needs.
 - **Authentication:** Secure login for staff members.
 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
+- **Dark Mode:** Enjoy a visually comfortable experience day or night with a built-in dark theme.

 ---